jacopok/jacopok.github.io/_pages/projects.md

 #### Already did

+1. Making a presentation for how [GWFish](https://github.com/janosch314/GWFish) works
 1. Re-starting the [Fellowship of Clean Code](FoCC)
 1. Contributing to the [Einstein Telescope](ET) Blue Book
 1. Graduating at the [Galilean school](http://www.unipd-scuolagalileiana.it/) with a [thesis about clean coding practices](https://github.com/jacopok/clean-coding-thesis)